Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Derivation of local count

-\end{widetext} where we explicitly show the density collapse threshold $\delta_c$ as a parameter of $\xi(r)$.
+\end{widetext} Here, we explicitly show the density collapse threshold $\delta_c$ as a parameter of $\xi(r)$.
 We define $N$ as explicitly a function of both $y$ and $q$ to emphasize that the binary mass ratio enters into the equation through $\sigma_\mathrm{min}$.
-Note that at the limit of $\xi(r) = 0$ and $\sigma_\mathrm{min} \rightarrow +\infty$, the integral in Eq.~\eqref{eq:general_neighbor_count} reduces to $1/3$ regardless of mass distribution tilt $\gamma$, recovering the pure Poissonian expected local count of Eq.~\eqref{eq:raidal_neighbor}.
+Note that at the limit of $\xi(r) = 0$ and $\sigma_\mathrm{min} \rightarrow +\infty$, the integral in Eq.~\eqref{eq:general_neighbor_count} reduces to $1/3$ regardless of spectral tilt $n_p$, recovering the pure Poissonian expected local count of Eq.~\eqref{eq:raidal_neighbor}.
+As we can see then, the effect of mass ratio modulation is simply a mass ratio-dependent rescaling on the Poissonian expected local count: i.e., $N(y, q) = \bar{N}(y)\mathcal{G}(q;\delta_c,n_p)$.
 Interestingly, if we turn off just the correlation function $\xi(r)$ but retain the exclusion induced by a finite $\sigma_\mathrm{min}$, we find that at the high mass ratio limit, i.e., $q \rightarrow + \infty$, $N(y)$ vanishes.
-This is expected, as increasing $q$ makes the larger mass $M_2$ get closer to the total mass of the binary, effectively reducing the possibility of other PBHs from occupying the same volume.
+This is expected, as increasing $q$ lets the larger mass $M_2$ approach the total mass of the binary, effectively reducing the possibility of other PBHs from occupying the same volume.